Aspirin

 • easy bruising and abnormal bleeding

-• inflamed stomach lining, stomach bleeding and peptic ulcers
+• inflamed stomach lining, stomach bleeding, and peptic ulcers

-• vomiting blood that may look like coffee grounds and bowel motions that look like black tar
+• vomiting blood that look like coffee grounds

-• reduced kidney and liver function.12
+• reduced kidney and liver function.18

 Tolerance and dependence

-Using aspirin with other drugs
+Mixing aspirin with other drugs

 Getting help